EllisTheEllice/websocket-pong/README.md

 # websocket-pong

 This is a small Pong game based on JavaScript (server-side and client-side) with WebSockets.
+I created it quite some time ago to get in touch with docker and try out the websocket technology.
 It is possible to play this game against AI or against an opponent via network.
 This game also has a lobby where players can find and challenge each other.

 ## Version
-0.1
+0.0.1